haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Residual Convolutional Neural Network for Communication Signal Classification/README.md

 <p align="center">
    <em> The "loss surface", or the gradient descent topography of networks without skip connections (left) and with skip connections (right). <br> https://arxiv.org/pdf/1712.09913.pdf </em></p>

-This discovery in the field of deep learning was utilized by O'Shea for [1], by testing a residual network to classify radio signals.
+This discovery in the field of deep learning was utilized in [1], by testing a residual network to classify radio signals.
 In my project, I repeated the network architecture from [1], and applied it to an older dataset to compare results against the CNN from [2].
 The network utilized skip connections in "residual units", and the network architecture is shown below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89391443/155807682-b723dff4-7acc-4f2e-9c4b-1a4ce135c753.png"/>